Flattery: A crime that is not in the past

 Usury in the Civil Code

 What exactly does gross disproportion mean?
 This is always assessed on an individual basis.
-In the case of loans, it is usually around 70% annual interest.
-Alternatively, comparisons with current prices and interest levels can also be used.
-If it exceeds twice or more, it will probably already be considered a gross disproportion.
+However, we can also see 70% annual interest on loans.
+Alternatively, comparisons with current prices and interest rates can also be used.
+If it exceeds twice or more, this will probably already be considered a gross disproportion.

 It also comments on disproportionate cuts.
 It defines this as reciprocal performance where the performance of one party is grossly disproportionate to what the other party has provided.
 It differs from usury in that there is no abuse of the distress, inexperience, weakness of mind, agitation or recklessness of the other party.